Classical IO

 - can manually change buffering modes

-: the input/output buffer is read/written whenever in fixed-size chunks whenever possible, unusable for interactive programs
+Nobuffering: no buffering, data read/write is one character at a timeLineBuffering: the input/output buffer is read/written whenever a newline character is met, or it gets too largeBlockBuffering: the input/output buffer is read/written whenever in fixed-size chunks whenever possible, unusable for interactive programs

 - can check the buffering mode with

-- can force Haskell to write out all data in (flush) the buffer with
+hGetBufferingand change it withhSetBuffering stdin LineBuffering - can force Haskell to write out all data in (flush) the buffer with

-automatically flushes the buffer).
+hFlush(hCloseautomatically flushes the buffer).
 This is useful when we want to make the data on disk available as another program is reading it concurrently